EU Licensed4.8/5

 Annual diabetes review (standard care):

-• Foot examination: pulses, sensation, skin integrity
+• Foot examination: This checks pulses, sensation, and skin health.

-• Mental health and wellbeing check
+• Mental health and wellbeing check: This looks at your overall mental state.

 Stopping criteria:

-Your prescriber may consider discontinuing Ozempic if:
+Your prescriber may consider stopping Ozempic if:

 Getting the Most From Your NHS Diabetes Care